Honors Program in Integrative Neuroscience

 - Two weeks before defense: Copy of draft to committee.

 - No later than the Friday prior to the last week of classes: Defense of honors thesis

-- Complete your revisions and turn in the signed copy of your thesis to the Integrative Neuroscience Program Advising Officer (S4-230B) by the deadline provided by the advisor.
+- Complete your revisions and turn in the signed copy of your thesis to the Integrative Neuroscience Program Advising Officer (Old Johnson Hall, Room 202) by the deadline provided by the advisor.
 This deadline is set by the Dean's Office and changes semester to semester.
 Generally it occurs one week prior to the last day of classes.